 I have had a very specific ritual for writing.
-I’m an early morning writer, so I get up around 5:30 and make coffee.
-Part of the ritual is to bring my husband his coffee in bed–it’s a bribe to keep him in the bedroom because he’s an early morning talker.
+I’m an early-morning writer, so I get up around 5:30 and make coffee.
+Part of the ritual is to bring my husband his coffee in bed–it’s a bribe to keep him in the bedroom because he’s an early-morning talker.
 Then I sit in the living room surrounded by a couple of tables, with my notebook, pen, and laptop.
 From there, I start writing for the next hour or two.

 Everyone has rituals.
-Some are famous, like Nomar Garciaparra’s famous at-bat ritual of glove fixing, digging in his cleats and swinging his bat.
+Some are famous, like Nomar Garciaparra’s famous at-bat ritual of glove fixing, digging in his cleats, and swinging his bat.
 Some are less well known, like Maya Angelou writing every day in a small hotel room.
 Just as her husband would leave for work, she would also leave and head to the hotel room to write.
-And Twyla Tharp, in her book The Creative Habit, talks about her ritual of getting up early to go to the gym, she gets dressed, goes downstairs and hails a cab.
+And Twyla Tharp, in her book The Creative Habit, talks about her ritual of getting up early to go to the gym, she gets dressed, goes downstairs, and hails a cab.
 Once the cab has been hailed, her ritual is complete and she is on her way to warming up her body, which is what she needs, as a dancer, in order to create.

 Why Rituals Work

 For me, the act of walking into the kitchen is the trigger that gets me moving in the direction of writing.
 I follow the ritual every day.
 I write every day.
 Or at least I did.
 Lately, this ritual has been failing me because part of it is broken.
-My husband had shoulder surgery a few weeks ago and can’t sleep in the bed yet.
+My husband had shoulder surgery a few weeks ago and can’t sleep inbed yet.
 Instead, he’s on the recliner in the living room.
 My writing area.
 He’s a morning talker.
 This isn’t working well.